-We have several fruit trees from lemons to figs, and it’s the time of year to start fertilizing them.
-The only problem is, we usually have only two options: use chemical fertilizer or use manure.
-But what about the in-between?
-Is there a way we can fertilize a garden or indoor fruit trees without using chemicals or stinky manure?
+Is there a way we can fertilize fruit trees without using chemicals or stinky manure?
 And even better, can we use kitchen scraps and yard waste to do it?
 I did some research to find out more.

 Homemade fruit tree fertilizer can be made from everyday kitchen and yard scraps such as coffee grounds, banana peels, and grass clippings.
 Ideally, fruit tree fertilizer should have high amounts of nitrogen, followed by phosphorus and potassium.
 Most ingredients will also provide plenty of secondary nutrients.

-So, while homemade fertilizers can provide well for fruit trees and even replace chemical fertilizers, what exactly should be in them, and what are some example combinations we can use?
+So, while homemade fertilizers provide sufficient nutrients for fruit trees, what exactly should be in them, and what are some example combinations we can use?
 Let’s take a closer look.

 What Should Be in Homemade Fruit Tree Fertilizer?